Questioning the Survey Responses of Large Language Models: Implications for survey-based alignment metrics

-\paragraph{Beyond the ACS.} To inspect whether this trend changes with the content of the questions asked, we reproduce our experiments with additional surveys.
+To inspect whether this trend changes with the content of the questions asked, we reproduce our experiments with additional surveys.
 We use the American Trends Panel (ATP) opinion surveys considered by \citet{santurkar2023opinions}, and the Pew Research's Global Attitudes Surveys (GAS) and World Values Surveys (WVS) considered by \citet{durmus2023towards}.
 These surveys encompass around 1500 questions and 60 U.S. demographic subgroups, and around 2300 questions and 60 national populations, respectively.
 We adopt the alignment metrics considered by the aforementioned works.
-We find that the insights gained from the ACS also hold for the ATP and GAS/WVS surveys.
+We find that our insights gained from the ACS also hold for the ATP and GAS/WVS surveys.
+In particular, we similarly find a linear trend between the alignment metrics and subgroups' entropy of responses, in particular after adjustment, see Figure~\ref{fig:aligment-other}.

-In particular, we similarly find a linear trend between the alignment metrics and subgroups' entropy of responses, see Figure~\ref{fig:aligment-other} in Appendix~\ref{sec:app-rel-atp}.
-This observation explains some of the findings in prior works.
+This observation partially explains some of the findings in prior works.
 For example, \citet{santurkar2023opinions} find that ``all the base models share striking similarities--e.g., being most aligned with lower income, moderate, and Protestant or Roman Catholic groups'' and ``our analysis [...] surfaces groups whose opinions are poorly reflected by current LLMs (e.g., 65+ and widowed individuals)''.
 For the ATP surveys considered, low income, moderate, and Protestant/Catholic are precisely the demographic subgroups with responses closest to uniformly random among the income, political ideology, and religion demographic subgroups; whereas age 65+ and widowed are the demographic subgroups with responses furthest from uniform among the age and marital status demographic subgroups.
+Further, \citet{santurkar2023opinions} observe that RLHF can result in a ``substantial shift [...] towards more liberal, educated, and wealthy [demographic groups]''.
+Our results suggest that this could be an artifact of systematic biases.
+For the ATP surveys, we observe three outliers for which its alignment \emph{before adjustment} is not correlated with the entropy of subgroup's responses: Llama~2 70B Chat and the two Llama~3 Instruct models.
+These are the models with largest pre-training compute considered.
+However, after adjustment, the alignment trends of Llama 2 70B Chat and the Llama 3 Instruct models are remarkably similar to that of their corresponding base models and all other LLMs.